Policies and Requirements

 You set your own schedule, but are required to to work least 3 times each week.
 This can be a combination of weekdays and weekends.
 If you can not make it in, please notify us by text.
-If you teach at Pine Knob be sure to adjust your schedule online so you are not booked when you are not going to be here.
+Be sure to adjust your schedule online so you are not booked when you are not going to be here.
 Also remove yourself from the schedule for any program you regularly teach like Superstars or student lessons.

 Most people teach part time for enjoyment.
 The season is short and business depends on the weather, if you need a steady income this job will not provide it.
-You will get a season pass, discounts for your family, and be paid for the lessons you teach each week.
+You will get a season pass, a discount on tickets for your family.
 Hopefully you will enjoy teaching and making friends with other instructors.
-The percentage of private lessons you are paid depends on your experience and if the customer requested you.

 Requirements